viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 ## Software

+### Building the application

 Start Vitis Classic 2024.1.
-Create a new platform project using the HW XSA file we just generated.
+Create a new platform project using the HW export XSA file we just generated.
 Make sure to select freertos_10_xilinx as the operating system.

-We will be using the lwIP library for streaming XADC data overto stream a network.
+We will be using the lwIP library to stream XADC data over the network.
 Therefore, we must enable the lwIP in the Board Support Package settings (BSP).

 <img src="pictures\vt_bsp_lwip.png" width="400">

 The following settings are then needed in the lwIP BSP configuration:

-- Set api_mode to "SOCKET API" because this api_mode is required for a stand-alone application.
+- Set api_mode to "SOCKET API" because this api_mode is required for a FreeRTOS or stand-alone application.
-- Set dhcp_options/lwip_dhcp to true because the app code is using DHCP to obtain an IP address.
+- Set dhcp_options/lwip_dhcp to true because my demo application is using DHCP to obtain an IP address.

 <img src="pictures\vt_bsp_lwip_conf.png" width="400">

+Create new application project.
+Make sure to select the "Empty Application (**C++**)" in the last step of application project creating wizard.

+Copy the content of the [XADC_tutorial_app](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP/tree/main/sources/XADC_tutorial_app) folder from the repository into the src folder of the application project in Vitis.
+The project should be built without errors.
+You may see two or three warnings coming from the platform source files (not files in the app's src folder).

+**TODO, WHAT ARE THE SOURCES**